galacticcouncil/sdk/packages/sdk/README.md

 `npm install @galacticcouncil/sdk`

-⚠️ **Breaking change (ESM Only)**
+### Troubleshooting

-If you upgrading from **v1.x** to **v2.x** make sure hydradx wasm files from npm package are included in project root.
-Those are not longer embeddded in bundle itself but rather deferred to improve load & performance of SDK.
+As of **v2.x** .wasm files are no longer embedded in bundle but rather deferred to improve load performance & decrease module size.

+If you upgrading from **v1.x** to **v2.x** make sure you use corresponding wasm plugin in your build config to directly import .wasm files as if they were a javascript module.

 For more details visit [TROUBLESHOOTING.md](TROUBLESHOOTING.md)